 AXA has launched a new travel insurance product last week which will utilize smart contracts based on the blockchain to payout claims.
 AXA is not the first to launch an Insurance policy with a smart contract, but it does represent a trend for both the Insurance and financial services industry as a whole to migrate to blockchain.
 The blockchain and it’s uses and benefits for the Insurance industry are a completely separate topic that I will write on in another post.
 This trend is so important because of the third pillar, claims.

-In a conversation I had last week with someone influential in the Insurance industry, we agreed that the key inflection point for a customer in the Insurance supply chain is at the point of claim.
+In a conversation I had last week with someone influential in the Insurance industry, we agreed that the key inflection point for a customer in the Insurance value chain is at the point of claim.
 While many Insurtech startups and Insurance incumbents are focusing on the purchasing experience of Insurance for a customer, I don’t see enough focusing on the claims process.
 Claims have many areas to think about:

 1) How do you respond to a policyholder the moment you know they have to make a claim?
 Making a claim means that you have just had a potentially devastating moment in your life (health procedure, car accident, death of a loved one, etc).
 What is the first reply an insurance company gives to a policyholder when they find out they make a claim?
 How do they demonstrate empathy with this customer, who may be dealing with tragedy?